JoSilva98/StoreProject-React/README.md

 ***

 ### PRODUCT DETAILS
-This page allows the user to read the product details, add units of it to the ***Shopping Cart*** and, if the user is logged, allows the user to rate the product by clicking on the stars.
+This page allows the user to read the product details, add units of it to the ***Shopping Cart*** and, if the user is logged, allows the user to rate the product by clicking on the stars images.

-The Header contains Search Bar which allows the user to search for any product.
-Pressing the enter button, while focused on the Search Bar, redirects the user to the Products Page, showing only the products that contain the text passed through the Seacrh Bar in it's title, description, price or category
+** Print de Product Details **

+***

+### WISH LIST
+This page allows the users to save their favorite products.
+Clicking on the product, the user is redirected to the ***Product Details*** page.
+The product can be removed from the list by clicking on the heart image.

+** Print de Wish List **

+***

+### SHOPPING CART
+This page allows the user to buy the products on the list.
+The checkout can be done by logging in or by filling a litle form.

+** Print de Shopping Cart **

+***

 ### `npm start`